Volvo XC40 Recharge hybrid performance, top speed, engine

 - 2Range, MPG, CO2 & chargingThe XC40 is efficient and offers a good all-electric range, but you need to keep its battery topped up for the best economy

-- 4Engines, drive & performance - currently readingIt's not the most thrilling car to drive, but the XC40 Recharge has a very well implemented hybrid drivetrain
+- 4Performance, engine & drive - currently readingIt's not the most thrilling car to drive, but the XC40 Recharge has a very well implemented hybrid drivetrain